Reading list!

 For additional insight, just sign up for my newsletter or join us for our weekly vlog.

-And if you can think of someone else who might benefit from some clarity, rails and direction on these themes, feel free to pass on my details or recommend me as a speaker.
+And if you can think of someone else who might benefit from some clarity and direction on these themes, feel free to pass on my details or recommend me as a speaker.
+As long as they’ll appreciate my sense of humour!

 • My favourite book on stress is Rob Cross and Karen Dillon’s Microstress, the link is to an HBR piece.
 Or see Rob on my vlog here.